nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below are the different steps taken when the user assigns students to a module class.

-Step 1: The user enters the command keyword `assign`, followed by the indices of the students he want to assign module classes to, and the names of the module classes that he wants to assign to the students.
+**Step 1**: The user enters the command keyword `assign`, followed by the indices of the students he want to assign module classes to, and the names of the module classes that he wants to assign to the students.
 Example: `assign 1 2 3 c/CS1101S`.

-Step 2: The program makes use of the `TAAssistParser` to make sense of the keyword, and determine which parser to use to parse the arguments.
+**Step 2**: The program makes use of the `TAAssistParser` to make sense of the keyword, and determine which parser to use to parse the arguments.
 In this case, the `AssignCommandParser` is used.

-Step 3: The `AssignCommandParser` makes sense of the arguments, and creates an `AssignCommand` object with the student indices and the module classes to assign them to.
+**Step 3**: The `AssignCommandParser` makes sense of the arguments, and creates an `AssignCommand` object with the student indices and the module classes to assign them to.

-Step 4: The `AssignCommand` object is executed.
+**Step 4**: The `AssignCommand` object is executed.
 The student indices are be used to retrieve the `Student` objects from the list of students captured by the `Model` interface.
 For each student, the program creates a new `StudentModuleData` object for each module class that is not already assigned to the student.
 The `StudentModuleData` object only contains the module class name and not any session information.
 The `StudentModuleData` objects created for the student are added to the student object's collection of `StudentModuleData`.

-Step 5: The execution ends and returns a `CommandResult` object containing the success message to be displayed by the GUI to the user.
+**Step 5**: The execution ends and returns a `CommandResult` object containing the success message to be displayed by the GUI to the user.

 #### Design considerations:

-* Alternative 1 (current choice): Let each student maintain a collection of module classes that the student is being assigned to.
+* **Alternative 1 (current choice)**: Let each student maintain a collection of module classes that the student is being assigned to.
-  * Pros: Only captures necessary information, and easier to implement.
+  * **Pros**: Only captures necessary information, and easier to implement.
 This structure is also easier to capture session information for the students.
-  * Cons: Will be creating multiple `StudentModuleData` objects for a module class when multiple students are assigned to the module class.
+  * **Cons**: Will be creating multiple `StudentModuleData` objects for a module class when multiple students are assigned to the module class.
 This may cause performance issues from the large number of objects created.

-* Alternative 2: Create a matrix of students and classes to determine which module class is assigned to which student.
+* **Alternative 2**: Create a matrix of students and classes to determine which module class is assigned to which student.
-  * Pros: Will allow fast query to whether a student is assigned to a module class, or when looking for all the students assigned to a certain module class.
+  * **Pros**: Will allow fast query to whether a student is assigned to a module class, or when looking for all the students assigned to a certain module class.
-  * Cons: Can possibly be storing a lot of unnecessary information.
+  * **Cons**: Can possibly be storing a lot of unnecessary information.
 Considering the target audience of TAs, it is very unlikely for them to be teaching the same student for multiple module classes.

 ### Unassigning students from module classes